benvaljean/benvaljean.github.io/_posts/2010-01-31-Linux_System_Troubleshooting.markdown

  18                                  Dload  Upload   Total   Spent    Left  Speed 19 100   701  100   701    0     0   1609      0 --:--:-- --:--:-- --:--:--     0
 </pre>
-Lines 3 and 4 show curl connecting to the NSCD - Name Service Cache Daemon - which is used for LDAP lookups among other things.
-The connect fails so it moves onto DNS on lines 5 and 9 where it connects to port 53 which is shown by '''sin_port=htons(53)'''.
+*Lines 3 and 4 show curl connecting to the NSCD - Name Service Cache Daemon - which is used for LDAP lookups among other things. *The connect fails so it moves onto DNS on lines 5 and 9 where it connects to port 53 which is shown by '''sin_port=htons(53)'''.
 It connects to localhost - '''sin_addr=inet_addr("127.0.0.1")''' as a DNS server listens to localhost and is configured in /etc/resolv.conf.
-The DNS connection is done twice as ben.goodacre.name is a CNAME, so a second DNS lookup is required.
+*The DNS connection is done twice as ben.goodacre.name is a CNAME, so a second DNS lookup is required.
 Line 8 is where the CNAME is received and line 12 is where the IP address is returned.
-The curl client is seen connecting to the IP 67.223.225.228 of this website on line 13. '''EINPROGRESS''' shows the connection has been attempted but not that it has succeeded.
-A complete POLLOUT line shows a sucessful connect.
+*The curl client is seen connecting to the IP 67.223.225.228 of this website on line 13. '''EINPROGRESS''' shows the connection has been attempted but not that it has succeeded.
+*The complete POLLOUT line shows a sucessful connect, on line 14.

 Try <tt>strace -e poll,select,connect,recvfrom,sendto curl ben.goodacre.name:111 >/dev/null</tt> to see what the POLLOUT line looks like when curl cannot connect.
 Port 111 is not open.

 [[Category:Linux]]